 1. Build Your Custom Workflow

-Basically, ticket in UseResponse is treated as an issue with multiple types inside it.
+Basically, a ticket in UseResponse is treated as an issue with multiple types inside it.

-Note: you can also set up a bug tracking cycle with Feedback solution enabled where problems could be considered as bugs.
+Note: you can also set up a bug tracking cycle with Feedback solution enabled in Administration - Applications where problems could be considered as bugs.

 Everyone in your team can report a bug which is obviously should be documented properly so the developer could understand how and where the issue occurred with further changes according to your workflow.

 Apart from basic information (title, description, screenshots, priority, responsible, etc.), you might need to capture other details important for your specific cycle.
-UseResponse allows you to add more options like severity, product version, type of package and so on to new issue form in Administration » Fields & Properties » Tickets.
-This way ticket form will help to capture everything to get the problem resolved.
+UseResponse allows you to add more options like severity, product version, type of package, etc. to a new issue form in Administration » Custom Fields » Tickets.
+This way the ticket form will help to capture everything to get the problem resolved.

 More detail on how to build a custom ticket form could be found here.